-GROUNDWATER/WATER TABLE
+GROUNDWATER/WATER TABLE ELEVATIONS

 Groundwater refers to water found beneath the surface and includes smaller pockets of water as well as aquifers.
 This water source is where the residents of Cherry County both city and rural, get their potable water for everyday living as well as the irrigation water for crops.
-The ability to find water meeting these specific needs is critical.
+The ability to find water meeting these specific needs is critical to the placement of certain